Disease Guide ·Kidney Stones ·2026

 The Recurrence Pre-Existing Trap

-If your cat had kidney stones or urinary issues documented before enrollment, all future urinary stone claims may be denied as pre-existing.
-Some insurers consider any previous urinary crystal finding as grounds for exclusion.
+If your cat had kidney stones or urinary issues documented before enrollment, all future claims may be denied as pre-existing.
+Even a previous crystal finding can trigger exclusion.
 Enroll before the first episode.

 Red flag · Exclusion